ColasNahaboo/tewiba/README.md

 - Geared for various custom tests in mixed environnements, in silent mode.
 Useful for integration tests where each test can be quite complex and do not additional complexity from the test framework.

 For another shell test framework, more specialised in unit tests for shell scripts, please see SHunit2 at https://github.com/kward/shunit2

+## Requirements

+- An unix-like system with the GNU utilities (e.g, any Linux but not vanilla MacOS nor freebsd)
+- bash at least version 4.3

 ## Getting Started
 1. Extract the distribution somewhere, cd to it and run `./tewiba` that should exit silently, meaning all its internal tests passed.